mascot200/crypto_web3_app/README.md

  * Record transactions to the blockchain using ethers on the frontEnd and solidity on the backend
  * Get all transaction history from the blockchain

+## Added Features
+  * Added a getBalance function on solidity to get balance of the connected address
+  * Get address balance and display to the user